-In Thailand Brokers typically own the Business or the Franchise.
-They can by themselves, and they may have some Real Estate Agent hired.
+In Thailand, Brokers typically own the Business or a Franchise.
+They can by themselves, but most likely they have some Real Estate Agent hired in their office.

-In Thailand a real estate agent can work alone, but in countries that have agent licence the real estate agent must operate through a real estate broker.
+In Thailand, a real estate agent can work alone, but in many countries that have agent license the real estate agent must operate through a real estate brokerage.
 Usually, though, agents work for brokers, and they split their commissions with them.

 Real Estate Agent vs Realtor

 Almost every real estate broker is also a real estate agent, but not every real estate agent is a broker.
 How do realtors fit into the equation?

 A realtor is a member of the National Association of REALTORS® (NAR), a trade association.
 Both agents and brokers can be realtors, along with property managers, appraisers, and other real estate industry professionals.
 Realtors are expected to be experts in their field and must follow the NAR's code of ethics, which requires agents to uphold specific duties to clients and customers, to the public and to other realtors.
 In addition to NAR, realtors must belong to a state or local real estate association or board such as TREBA or RESAM.